 In the event the Information Technology Department or a member of Ferris State's workforce detects or otherwise learns of a security violation of its electronic or paper files, it will conduct an investigation of the security incident consistent with its Policies and Procedures.
 If the incident involves records containing PHI, the Information Technology Department will notify the Privacy Officer of the health care component where the violation may have occurred.
-Other workforce members who learn of an incident involving unauthorized access to PHI (whether in electronic or paper form) will also notify the Privacy Officer of the health care component of the incident.
+Other workforce members who learn of an incident involving unauthorized access to PHI (whether in electronic or paper form) will also notify the Privacy Officer of the health care component where the violation may have occurred of the incident.